Queen Ann in Oz

 Queen Ann in Oz is a 1993 children's novel written by Karyl Carlson and Eric Gjovaag, and illustrated by William Campbell and Irwin Terry.
-As its title indicates, the book is an entry in the large and growing literature on the Land of Oz, begun by L. Frank Baum and continued by many successors.
+The book is an entry in the large and growing literature in the Oz series, begun by L. Frank Baum and continued by many successors.

 Queen Ann in Oz is a sequel to Baum's 1914 novel Tik-Tok of Oz, and derives characters and plot elements from that book.
 The sequel occurs "several years" after the original story.
 Queen Ann Soforth of Oogaboo (the title character), the Shaggy Man, and Tik-Tok all re-appear; and Moretomore, a small orange dragon, is a hatchling of Quox, the big dragon in Baum's book.

 Synopsis

 At home in Oogaboo, a tiny principality in the northwestern corner of Oz, Queen Ann is restless for a new adventure; she decides to search for her lost parents, King Jol Jemkiph Soforth and Queen Dede Soforth.
 Her attempt to re-muster her army is a total failure; but four enterprising children are eager to join her search party.
 They are a girl and three boys, Jody Buttons, Jo Musket, Jo Fountainpen, and Jo Dragon (with his pet Moretomore).
 Ann also writes to the Shaggy Man, inviting him to meet them on their way.

 After receiving Ann's letter via mailbird, the Shaggy Man investigates the situation, but with limited success.
 Glinda's Great Book of Records is surprisingly unhelpful on the location of the missing royals.
 It follows their activities well enough, up to a point — then breaks off with a cryptic "forget it."
 Princess Ozma tries to find them in the Magic Picture, but it shows only a pink haze with the inscription "no data available."

 Shaggy meets Ann and her party; they travel to Sand City, ruled by King Lysander and Queen Cassandra.
 (Puns and word play on "sand" flow freely.)
 A patch of quicksand speeds them on their way.
 They encounter the overly eager practitioners of Barberville, and spend an idyllic interval at the Friendly Forest.

 Finally they reach a wall with a gate in it.
 The gate bears a strange warning: